If you run a tutoring business, you should have a contract between you and your students. A well-drafted tutoring contract will clarify:

 You should also outline what happens if a student:

-- misses a class; or
+- misses or cancels a class; or

-- needs to pull out of the lessons altogether.
+- needs to discontinue lessons altogether.

-Although you will likely want to limit your liability, you need to acknowledge that your students will expect you to take responsibility for the quality of your services.
-A lawyer can help you achieve an appropriate balance between these competing considerations in your tutoring contract.
+While you may want to limit your liability, your students will expect you to take on a degree of responsibility for the quality of your services.
+A lawyer can help you achieve an appropriate balance between these competing interests in your tutoring contract.

 You should also limit your liability for things outside of your control.
 This includes:

-- the actions of your students or any third parties; or
+- the actions of your students or any third parties;

 4. Legal Compliance